Site Contents

 Ticket Office

 The traditional ticket office is located in the former Wormit station building.
 This building, which was relocated from the south end of the Tay Bridge, also contains ladies and gents toilets.
-The adjacent modern building houses the Station Coffee Shop, souvenir shop, Tourist Information Centre, and toilets suitable for disabled visitors.
+The adjacent modern building houses the Station Coffee Shop, souvenir shop, Tourist Information Point, and toilets suitable for disabled visitors.

 Station Coffee Shop